 Christine Grammes is a freelance writer specializing in energy and cooperative affairs.

-Source: ©Safe Electricity, www.safeelectricity.org; National Ag Safety Database
+Source: ©Safe Electricity, www.safeelectricity.org(link is external); National Ag Safety Database